parkerhong2005/parkerhong2005.github.io/_projects/heightstand.md

       caption: "Top view of the Heightstand, temporarily secured to bed."
     - video: /videos/heightstanddemo.mp4
       caption: "Demonstrating the Heightstand's pulley."
-how_text: "Lots of low-fidelity mockups utilizing recycled parts from the Shop, and testing concepts even if we weren't one hundred percent sure how they worked.
-For example, our 'pulley' system, made from PLA spools, rope, and sandpaper, may not have been the most traditional setup but it worked well enough to test."
+how_text: "Numerous low-fidelity prototypes were developed using recycled materials from the shop, allowing rapid concept testing even when the mechanisms were unconventional.
+For example, our pulley system– constructed from PLA spools, rope, and sandpaper– was nontraditional but sufficiently functional for evaluating design concepts and informing iterative improvements."
 skills: "Rapid Prototyping, Bandsaw, Lathe, Recycling, UX"
 why_image: "/images/heightstandfull.JPG"
-why_text: "College students everywhere loft their dorm room beds.
-While this is an excellent method for making space, it almost always comes at the loss of a typical nightstand experience.
-The classic bedside table for your phone, water, glasses, and whatever else you may need at night is no longer an option.
-Plus, you'll need those things when you're out of bed too.
-The Heightstand offers the perfect solution, allowing users access to their items regardless of their elevation.
-Complete with a basket and outlet at the top, the heightstand can be adjusted to be a nightstand when you need it to be, and a quick and easy transport system when you're back on the ground."
+why_caption: "The Heightstand attached to a user's bed."
+why_text: "Lofted dorm beds maximize space but often eliminate the functionality of a traditional nightstand.
+The Heightstand addresses this problem by providing accessible storage for personal items both above and below the bed.
+Featuring an adjustable height, integrated basket, and built-in outlet, the Heightstand functions as a conventional nightstand when elevated and easily converts for convenient use at ground level, offering a versatile solution for modern student living."
 ---